AOT-Technologies/forms-flow-ai-doc/new-doc/docs/Features/Forms-anonymous.md

 ---
-sidebar_position: 15
+sidebar_position: 16
+slug: /anonymous-form
 ---

-# Anonymous Forms
+# Form: Anonymous (Public)

 ---

-An anonymous form allows users to submit form entries anonymously.
-Users can access the form using the form URL without login to the application.

-Below steps describes how you can design a form anonymous.
+Anonymous (public) forms allow users to submit entries without logging into the application.
+These forms can be accessed directly through a shared URL.

+Follow the steps below to enable anonymous submission for a form:

+## Steps to Enable Anonymous Access

-1. Create a new form or edit an already created form under Design > Forms.
+1. Create a new form or edit an existing one by navigating to `Design > Forms`.

-2. After you are satified with the layout and the flow, click on the **Settings** button in the top bar.
+2. After finalizing the form layout and flow, click the **Settings** button in the top bar.

-3. In the Settings popup scroll down to **Who Can Create Submissions**.
+3. In the Settings popup, scroll down to the **Who Can Create Submissions** section.

    ![Image](/img/7.0.0/Screenshot-2024-11-25-170245.png)

-4. Check or make sure **Anonymous users** checkbox is selected
+4. Ensure the **Anonymous users** checkbox is selected.

-   **Do not forget to click "Save Changes"**

-   **Note**: _Forms will not be available to anonymous users if they are not published._
+   > **Important**: Click **Save Changes** to apply the setting.

+   > **Note**: The form must be published for anonymous users to access it.

-5. Then you can share the URL to allow other users to submit anonymous forms by scrolling down and copying the form's **URL Path**
+5. To share the form, scroll down and copy the **URL Path**.
+Share this link with users to allow anonymous submissions.

    ![Image](/img/7.0.0/Screenshot-2024-11-25-170535.png)